Skip to main content

 • “Most dialogue with characters is humorous in some way, and the game makes sure that there are a few jokes before each lesson to make sure that even the driest parts of the game are still enjoyable.”

-Overall, the grinding aspect in the latest game iteration has been significantly improved, transforming it from a tedious experience into a more engaging quest-driven process.
-Players appreciate the removal of random encounters and the ability to control combat more effectively, making grinding feel purposeful and rewarding.
-However, some still find it tedious, especially when leveling up multiple characters, and suggest that a more balanced leveling system could enhance the experience further.
+Overall, the grinding experience in the latest game iteration has been significantly improved, transforming it from a tedious task into more engaging quests that provide a sense of purpose.
+The removal of random enemy encounters and the ability to control combat flow have made grinding feel less monotonous, although some players still find it tedious, especially when managing a large roster of low-level characters.
+While the game encourages grinding through various systems, it also offers a more enjoyable gameplay experience, making it feel rewarding rather than burdensome.

 • “With Katakana War, the game is fairly well optimized, with lots of quality of life improvements that are non-existent in its predecessor: no more random encounters, a more simple and fluid leveling system, achievements, an endless dungeon for easy drilling of everything you've learned, and even lots of scenes that are fully voice-acted, which was an extremely pleasant surprise.”